ashlinrichardson/ashlinrichardson/README.md

 Ashlin

 - ⚡ To report Wildfires in BC, please call 1 800 663-5555 or *5555
-- ⚡ For Wildfire info in BC, please visit [https://www2.gov.bc.ca/gov/content/safety/wildfire-status]
+- ⚡ For Wildfire info in BC, please visit [BC Wildfire Service](https://www2.gov.bc.ca/gov/content/safety/wildfire-status)
 <!--
 **ashlinrichardson/ashlinrichardson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.